CartoDB/carto-workshop/02-builder-analysis/exercises/dominos.md

 * Add another Analysis to the Analysis Chain by clicking the plus in `Workflow`.
 * Select `Enrich from Data Observatory`.
 Click on `ADD ANALYSIS`.

-> Explain how this analysis works: the Data Observatory enrichment is the result of the geometry location and the measure requested.
+> the Data Observatory enrichment is the result of the geometry location and the measure requested.

 * Set `NEW COL. NAME` to `population`.
 Select `United States` as `COUNTRY`, `Age and Gender` as `MEASUREMENT` and `Total Population` as `SEGMENTS`.
 Click on `APPLY`.
 * An explanatory window would pop up.
 Click on `DONE`.